Facts about Marijuana Use

 This adds up to 18 million Americans, including children, who reported using marijuana in the past year.

 - More than 137,564,000 Americans were treated for marijuana abuse in 1994.

 The NHSDA also reported that among those using marijuana on 12 or more days during the past year, 58 percent of people had one problem that they related to their marijuana use, 41 percent had two problems and 28 percent had at least three problems that they related to their marijuana use.

 The problems associated with marijuana use were greatest among the youngest age groups.
 Nearly 75 percent of children and teens (12- to 17-year-olds) who used marijuana on 12 or more days in the past year experienced significant problems related to use.
 Forty-two percent experienced three or more problems, including loss of control over their use.

 Why is marijuana use among American teens escalating?
-Increases in use can be attributed, in part, to cultural influences that minimize the danger or glamorize drug use.
-Specifically, 41 percent of teens and 53 percent of their parents say that American culture glamorizes the use of illegal drugs.
+Increases in use can be attributed, in part, to cultural influences that minimize the danger or glamourize drug use.
+Specifically, 41 percent of teens and 53 percent of their parents say that American culture glamourizes the use of illegal drugs.

 Age itself is one of the most significant variables in understanding marijuana use.
 Past-year use of marijuana increasesd with age, to a peak prevalence of about 23 percent among 18- to 25-year-olds, before declining to about 44 percent among persons aged 35 and older.